 Shingles usually lasts for a few weeks.
 Usually, the first symptom is pain or numbness.
 A few days later, blisters appear.
 The blisters last for several days and then usually scab over.
 Most of the time, blisters and other symptoms are gone after a couple weeks, but pain may last longer in some cases.
 Anti-viral medications may be used to help speed up recovery.

-- Q What should I know about caring for someone with shingles?
+- Q What should I know about using sunscreen if I have shingles?